 The Supreme Court of the United State handed down Voisine v.
-United States yesterday.
+United States in June 2016.
 The decision addressed the gun ownership and possession rights of individuals who have been convicted of domestic violence charges.
 In 2014, the Supreme Court handed down United States v.
 Castleman in which the Court ruled that a “knowing” or “intentional” assault qualifies as a “misdemeanor crime of domestic violence” under 18 USC 922(g)(9), but left open whether a “reckless” assault qualifies as such a crime.
 The decision in Voisine answered that question.

 The Lautenberg Amendment

 In Voisine, the Supreme Court addressed the constitutionality of the Lautenberg Amendment to the Gun Control Act.
 The Lautenberg Amendment affected the ability of individuals convicted of domestic violence misdemeanors such that they are treated the same as felons in being restricted from shipping, transporting, possessing, or receiving firearms or ammunition.